Git for Collaboration

 Step 1: Push your branch to GitHub

-git push -u origin alice-temperature
+git push -u origin catherine-temperature

 Step 2: Go to your repo on GitHub.
 You’ll see a yellow banner:

-alice-temperature had recent pushes — [Compare & pull request]
+catherine-temperature had recent pushes — [Compare & pull request]

 Click Compare & pull request.
 This opens GitHub’s Compare view – it shows you exactly what’s different between your branch and main before you create the PR.